 The chosen use cases combine different compositions and restrictions of NARTs.
-The trade-offs found through the joint optimisation of exploration and reporting become particularly visible through the analysis of the VoM of the agents, as both time and agent reports influence the VoM evolution and the agent behaviour loops.
-The VoM is maintained at its maximum value for the majority of the mission in a non-cooperative mission, as illustrated in Fig. \ref{VOMSEE2}, or mostly at minimum values in a mission with persistent reporting, as presented in Fig. \ref{VOMMUG4}.
+The trade-offs found through the joint consideration of exploration and reporting become particularly visible through the analysis of the VoM of the agents, as both time and agent reports influence the VoM evolution and the agent behaviour loops.
+Due to minimal, if any, reporting, the VoM is maintained at its maximum value for the majority of the mission in a non-cooperative mission, as illustrated in Fig. \ref{VOMSEE2}, or mostly at minimum values in a mission with persistent reporting, as presented in Fig. \ref{VOMMUG4}.

 On the other hand, missions with frequent yet sparse reports made the trade-off more challenging.
 As the proposed approach does not impose hard constraints on UAV roles, emerging UAV behaviours include seamlessly exchanging between exploring (high VoM) and reporting (low VoM) tasks in a desynchronised pattern.
 Fig. \ref{results2_a} illustrates one of the patterns that balances individual situational awareness, reporting, and data relaying.
 The consequent gradual increase in the NART situational awareness throughout the mission is presented in Fig. \ref{results2_b}.
-This contrasts with the evolution of the situational awareness metrics of the baseline approach.
+This contrasts with the evolution of the situational awareness metrics of the Baseline A approach.
 The above mentioned trade-off was found in both mission environments.
-The MUG use case also leveraged prior information about the environment and the consequent definition of high-interest areas to improve the $TPOC$ metrics and reduce the gap to the baseline approach.
+The MUG use case also leveraged prior information about the environment and the consequent definition of high-interest areas to improve the $TPOC$ metrics and reduce the gap to the Baseline A approach.